 Brunfelsia Pauciflora Care

-If your local climate allows it, growing Brunfelsia in your yard is easy.
+Growing brunfelsia in your yard is easy if your local climate allows it.
 But even if you can only grow it in a container, it requires relatively little maintenance.

-Whether you grow Brunfelsia outdoors or in containers, it is essential that the soil is consistently moist but never soggy.
+Whether you grow brunfelsia outdoors or in containers, the soil must be consistently moist but never soggy.
 Water as needed and never let the soil dry out.

-Potted plants need daily checking especially during the summer.
-In the winter, the indoor plants will go dormant and take up less water, which means you need to reduce the watering accordingly.
+Potted plants need daily checking, especially during the summer.
+In the winter, the indoor plants will go dormant and take up less water, so you need to reduce the watering accordingly.

 Temperature and Humidity